-On 13 June 1963, the president of the Royal Society Howard Florey proposed a ‘Code for the Publication of New Scientific Journals’ to a meeting of officers representing 55 British scientific societies.
+On 13 June 1963, the president of the Royal Society Howard Florey presented a ‘Code for the Publication of New Scientific Journals’ to a meeting of officers representing 55 British scientific societies.

 In the light of subsequent developments in the management and ownership of scientific journals, the Code’s insistence upon scholarly control of academic journals is notable.
 It was written at a time when the growing involvement of commercial publishers in academic publishing was becoming visible.